 Take the daily ferry from Vela Luka (on the western side of Korcula island) to Split.
 The ferry journey takes approx 3 hours so relax and watch the perfect Adriatic scenery, and the islands of Hvar and Brac, pass by .
 On arrival, make your way to the hotel in Split.
 (B)

 Discover historic Split, a charming UNESCO Heritage City with its magnificent Diocletian’s Palace and central piazza, Peristil.
 This popular square is an acoustic-rich setting for a cappella singers at dusk.
 You can spend hours here wandering the many hidden passages of the old town, dotted with boutique shops, cafes and galleries.
 The Marjan Hill is also a lovely place to escape the crowds and gain great views of the town below.
 (B)

-Why not visit Krka National Park today to admire the famous waterfalls.
-Perhaps take a tip at the bottom of the falls before heading to Sibenik and Trogir, two lovely small towns where you might think you have landed on a film set as every corner is full of character and locals are ‘busy’ resting in the shade from the warmth of the sun.
+Why not visit Krka National Park today to admire the famous waterfalls and walk the pathways flanked by a wide variety of flora and fauna, before heading to Sibenik and Trogir, two lovely small towns where you might think you have landed on a film set as every corner is full of character and locals are ‘busy’ resting in the shade from the warmth of the sun.
 (B)